ulule/makroud/README.md

 ##### DeletedAt tracking

-For models having `DeletedAt` field, it will be set to current time when record are archived.
+For models having a `DeletedAt` field, it will be set to current time when records are archived.

 ```go
 type User struct {